-At Hummingbirds.ai we know that hybrid working is the future, that is why it is important to implement robust security policies that go beyond first and only authentication solutions.
+At Hummingbirds AI we know that hybrid working is the present and the future, that is why it is important to implement robust security policies that go beyond static authentication solutions.
 Digital transformation offers huge benefits to businesses but this new landscape may also put at risk organizations’ sensitive data thus a strong endpoint security is essential.

-GuacamoleIDis based on a sophisticated facial matching system to verify and confirm an individual’s identity using their video biometrics..
-Because we put privacy-first, all of our processing is done on-device avoiding the cloud.
-Now, with our technology, anyone can utilize digital content safely and securely without the risk of prying eyes.
-We deliver real-time continuous identification, and verification providing faster decision-making, preemptive security, and overall data breach awareness.
+Hummingbirds AI`s touchless continuous authentication is based on a sophisticated facial matching system to verify and confirm an individual.
+To perform this, GuacamoleID uses the camera on any device to continuously run its detection technology and identify authorized users from those who are not.
+Because we put privacy-first, all of our processing is done on-device.
+Anyone can utilize digital content safely and securely without the risk of prying eyes or shoulder surfing.
+We deliver real-time continuous authentication, providing faster decision-making, preemptive security, and overall data breach awareness.